devpramod4298/WalletPlus-FrontEnd/README.md

 # WalletPlus-FrontEnd

-- A secured web App
+- A secured web App created with react and Material UI.
 - Register/Login functionality.
 - can reset the password if forgotten.
 - can recharge the wallet.